xinsys/handbook/_pages/policies/security-incidents.md

 ## What is an incident?

 First, it's important to note: it's always OK to err on the side of reporting!
-TTS's and GSA's IR teams are good at their job, and are totally used to false alarms.
+TTS's and GSA's IR teams are good at their job, and they are totally used to false alarms.
 You'll never get in trouble for pinging them about something that turns out not to be an issue!
 Indeed, *you'll never get in trouble for pinging IR at all*.
 The most effective security "early warning system" is attentive staff, so "report early, report often"!

 On to the answer to "what is an incident?": in a nutshell, an incident is anything that compromises (or could compromise) our "CIA": **Confidentiality, Integrity, or Availability.**

 - **Confidentiality** means: "secrets".
-So personal information (PII) -- names, phone numbers, social security numbers, etc -- is one very important secret, but so are your passwords, service credentials, internal non-public documents, etc. Any time you suspect that any confidential information may have been leaked outside 18F, you should open an incident.
+So personal information (PII) — names, phone numbers, social security numbers, etc — is one very important secret, but so are your passwords, service credentials, internal non-public documents, etc. Any time you suspect that any confidential information may have been leaked outside 18F, you should open an incident.

 - **Integrity** means the the soundness/fitness of purpose of our systems or information.
-So if a backup was lost, or if a app stopped logging for a while, or if some documents got deleted -- those are integrity issues.
+So if a backup was lost, or if a app stopped logging for a while, or if some documents got deleted — those are integrity issues.
 Sometimes these can indicate deeper incidents (like an attacker deleting logs to cover their tracks), so it's important to report these, as well.

 - Finally, **availability** means the availability of the services we provide.
-So if an app goes down, if something we expect to be running stops running -- those are availability issues.
+So if an app goes down, if something we expect to be running stops running — those are availability issues.
 Note that this only refers to production systems (it's fine if your demo app crashes), and also only to unexpected downtime.
-If you decide to shut something down temporarily for maintenance -- go for it, not an incident.
+If you decide to shut something down temporarily for maintenance — go for it, not an incident.

-Remember: it's totally OK -- and encouraged -- to fail towards the side of reporting something.
+Remember: it's totally OK — and encouraged — to fail towards the side of reporting something.
 Organizations with really healthy IR systems see a lot of false alarms, and a lot of very low severity reports.
 This is good, because it indicates that people feel comfortable reporting day-to-day issues.
 The more we do it, the better we'll get at it.
 And this is ultimately the goal, because then when something really serious happens, we'll be well-practiced at handling it smoothly and efficiently.